pjtunstall/holocron/README.md

 ## Todo

-- Add more tests: of success and failure responses to each operation.
-Test the various options, including encrypting from and to a file.
+- Add more integration tests to `options.rs` for all the options, or put them in `main.rs`.
+Add unit tests.
+Test success and failure responses to each operation.

 ## Possible further developments